The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Discussion

 \subsubsection{Direct constraints on dust emission at $z>10$}

-Direct detection of dust emission in the rest-frame far-infrared at ${z>10}$ would represent a clear refutation of a `dust-free' star-formation scenario.
-However, it is worth noting that to date, all of the deep ALMA observations aimed at detecting dust continuum emission at these redshifts have proved unsuccessful \citep[e.g.][]{fujimoto2022, bakx2023,popping2023, yoon2023, fudamoto23}.
-Currently, therefore, these observations are fully consistent with the results presented here.
+Direct detection of dust emission in the rest-frame far-infrared at ${z>10}$ would represent a clear refutation of a dust-free star formation scenario.
+However, it is worth noting that to date, all deep ALMA observations aimed at detecting dust continuum emission at these redshifts have been unsuccessful \citep[e.g.][]{fujimoto2022, bakx2023,popping2023, yoon2023, fudamoto23}.
+Therefore, currently these observations are fully consistent with the results presented here.
 Nevertheless, it is clear that further deep ALMA observations (enabling, for example, stacking of multiple targets) will be crucial for robustly testing the inferences that are made from rest-frame UV studies.